adwitiyashukla/cabcast/README.md

 finite samples, assuming only exchangeability.

 Winkler score is the column that separates the two conformal variants, because it charges for width as well as misses.
-Split conformal produces a **constant-width** interval and scores 57.63.
-Mondrian CQR produces an **adaptive-width** interval and scores 38.78, **33% better**.
+Split conformal produces a constant-width interval and scores 57.63.
+Mondrian CQR produces an adaptive-width interval and scores 38.78, 33% better.
 A band that is narrow in quiet zones and wide in Midtown is worth far more to a dispatcher than one that is uniformly wide.

 ![Conditional coverage](reports/figures/conditional_coverage.png)